COBRAPROsimulator/COBRAPRO/paper/paper.md

 ![HPPC positive and negative electrode SOC identification results.\label{fig:SOC_HPPC}](SOC_HPPC_identification.png){ width=65% }

 ## UDDS Driving Cycle Validation
-In the code `Examples/Parameter_Identification_Results/DFN_pso_UDDS_validation.m`, the identified parameters from C/20 and HPPC data are validated using the UDDS driving cycle.
+In the code `Examples/Parameter_Identification_Results/DFN_pso_UDDS_validation.m`, the identified parameters from C/20 capacity test and HPPC data are validated using the UDDS driving cycle.
 The model is simulated under the UDDS profile and compared against the experimental UDDS data.

-In the `User Input` section, load the parameter values identified from C/20 discharge and HPPC data:
+In the `User Input` section, load the parameter values identified from C/20 and HPPC data:
 ```MATLAB
 %% User Input
 % Load identification results